jacksbrand/jacksbrand/README.md

 🏍️ Javascript engineer; 🧑‍⚖️ Nearly qualified solicitor.

-I am currently working on a secret project to do with mapping which I look forward to sharing with the world.
+🗺️ I am currently working on a secret project to do with mapping which I look forward to sharing with the world 🌎.

 I have a side passion for all things automated and machine learned.
 I wasn't wearing any glasses when a computer generated my profile picture.. 'definately looks to be a villan 🦹.